Both new and current JJC students can apply to the honors program.

 What are interdisciplinary courses?

-Interdisciplinary courses are unique pairings of TWO classes in which instructors design special curriculum that overlaps between both sections.
+Interdisciplinary courses are unique pairings of TWO classes in which instructors design special curriculum that overlaps both sections.
 These sections are often team taught, with each instructor participating and contributing to each other's sections.

 Can I choose which teacher I want for my honors classes?